 Examples of popular WordPress page editors include:

 - Beaver Builder is a premium WordPress page editor and builder with a live drag-and-drop interface.
-If it’s customization you’re after, you won’t be disappointed here – you can edit any element on your page simply by clicking on it.
+If it’s the customization you’re after, you won’t be disappointed here – you can edit any element on your page simply by clicking on it.

 - Elementor boasts a wide range of both simple and advanced customization options.
 It’s a live WordPress page editor tool, which means you don’t have to keep previewing your content (as you would have to when editing a page in WordPress, where you can’t see both the ‘admin’ area and ‘public’ area at once).